-(4) Includes license agreements and other contractual obligations.
+(5) Includes license agreements, funding obligations for the accrued severance benefits and other contractual obligations.

 The indentures relating to the Exchangeable Notes and the 2021 Notes contain covenants as detailed in "Item 1.
-Interim Consolidated Financial Statements-Notes to Consolidated Financial Statements- Note 9.
+Interim Consolidated Financial Statements-Notes to Consolidated Financial Statements-Note 9.
 Long-Term Borrowings" in this Report.
 Those covenants are subject to a number of exceptions and qualifications.
 Certain of those restrictive covenants will terminate if the Exchangeable Notes or the 2021 Notes are rated investment grade at any time.